SupeRuier/awesome-active-learning/subfields/MCAL.md

   C4.5 as base learner.
 2. [Multi-Class Active Learning for Image Classification [CVPR, 2009]](https://ieeexplore.ieee.org/abstract/document/5206627): A comparison of **BvSB** and **Entropy** for active multi-classification.
 They use one-vs-one SVM to evaluate the probability for each class.
 (338 citations).
 Also see [Scalable Active Learning for Multiclass Image Classification [TPAMI, 2012]](https://ieeexplore.ieee.org/abstract/document/6127880/).
 (104 citations)
 3. [An active learning-based SVM multi-class classification model [2015, Pattern Recognition]](https://www.sciencedirect.com/science/article/pii/S003132031400497X): Use ove-vs-rest SVM, and select from the three types of unclear region (CBA, CCA, CNA).
 Allow the addition of new classes.
 (65 citations)

+## Representative-imparted sampling

+- [Integrating Bayesian and Discriminative Sparse Kernel Machines for Multi-class Active Learning [2019, NPIS]](https://papers.nips.cc/paper/2019/file/bcc0d400288793e8bdcd7c19a8ac0c2b-Paper.pdf):
+  By further augmenting the SVM with a RVM, the KMC model is able to choose data samples that provide a good coverage of the entire data space (by maximizing the data likelihood) while giving special attention to the critical areas for accurate classification (by maximizing the margins of decision boundaries).